dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.23/_index.md

 ### CACTWO-4804 (Important)

-**Not correctly checking codes for validity using the 3M CRS Encoder**
+**Not correctly checking codes for validity using the Solventum CRS Encoder**

-When using 3M CRS encoder, the Discharge Date was used for figuring validity of a code in 3M CRS.
+When using Solventum CRS encoder, the Discharge Date was used for figuring validity of a code in Solventum CRS.
 Any outpatient accounts that have a discharge date that is after the admit date are then likely to get coded with invalid codes.
 Correction has been made so that outpatient accounts use the admit date as the discharge date for figuring whether a code is valid.

-> [!note] 3M CRS Users Only
+> [!note] Solventum CRS Users Only
-This fix only applies to 3M CRS users.
+This fix only applies to Solventum CRS users.

 ### CACTWO-4805 (Important)